jrosen48/utk-homepage/content/post/2019-11-17-it-was-a-job-posting-on-a-mailing-list-not-a-blog-post-on-the-narst-blog-a-response-to-mintzes.md

 ---

-Since mid-morning this past Friday, members of [NARST](https://narst.org/) have been discussing a post and a response.
-I've written before about [how I use my blog to communicate with the world](https://joshuamrosenberg.com/post/2019/08/21/responding-to-the-president-s-comments/);
+Since mid-morning this past Friday, members of [NARST](https://narst.org/) have been discussing a post and a response to the organization's mailing list.

-this is an attempt to do that in the context of this discussion.
+I've written before about [how I use my blog to communicate](https://joshuamrosenberg.com/post/2019/08/21/responding-to-the-president-s-comments/); this is an attempt to do that in the context of that discussion.

 I'll lay out my argument in advance, in part because it is simple: